bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 Here's a quick step-by-step summary of what's going on here.

 1. Create an instance of `OptionParser` with our case class as the type argument.
 2. Then we can define options for how we want to assign the different CLI parameter arguments to variables.
-There's also a text() field to give a message on what the different arguments mean should the --help option be triggered, or an error occur.
+There's also a text() field to give a message on what the different arguments mean, should the --help option be triggered, or an error occur.
 3. Then call parser.parse() with the arguments string array that initially came from the caller.
 4. The object assigned to `val cfg` will be either the config we parsed, if valid, or for some reason the parser returned None, then we send back an empty config along with an error message.
 We use pattern matching here to make sure this function never returns null or None.
 5. Either way the last line in the `getParser()` returns a cfg instance back to the caller.